1 - 10 of 32 Jobs

 Verification Officer

-SGS Ireland is seeking to recruit a Part-Time Verification Officer for Clarehall NDLS on a Fixed Term Specific Purpose Contract.
-This role would require the successful candidate to be responsible for processing driving licence applications, including customer registration/verification within a defined timeframe ensuring the highest standards of customer service are achieved.
+Company Description SGS is the world's leading Inspection, Verification, Testing and Certification company.
+We are recognised as the global benchmark for quality and integrity.
+With more than 98,000 employees, we operate a network of more than 2,650 offices and laboratories around the world.
+We deliver global service with local expertise, to market leading clients across 10 different industries worldwide.
+SGS Ireland is seeking to recruit a Part -Time (21.5 Hours) Verification Officer for to cover both Citywest and Clane NDLS on a fixed term contract.
+This role would require the successful candidate to be responsible for processing driving licence applications, including customer registration/verification within a defined time frame ensuring the highest standards of customer service are achieved.
 The network of NDLS Centres is responsible for processing driver licence applications in 34 NDLS Centres across Ireland on behalf of our Client the Road Safety Authority.
 Job Description Reporting to the Regional Supervisor, the successful candidate will be responsible for the following activities:

 1 day agoPart-time